QuinnoxLabs/visitor/api/README.md

-# App
+# Api
-The mobile app for creating the visitor and scanning the visitor in
+The api backend for the mobile app